 Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and we anticipate an allocation on June 7, 2017.
 We have already launched the design with the architects, engineers, and contractors and anticipate beginning relocation and construction in early December of 2017 and completion in early 2019.

 The total development costs are expected to be over $35 million with over $22 million in tax credit equity (through the sale of LIHTCs).
-HACSJ is contributing over $5 million between loan funds and the value of the land and the remainder will be in the form of a mortgage associated with the development.
+HACSJ contributes over $5 million between loan funds and the land value, and the remainder will be in the form of a mortgage associated with the development.